-The major in comparative literature and society requires a minimum of 42 points, or 14 courses, in comparative literature and society as follows.
+The major in Comparative Literature and Society requires a minimum of 42 points, or 14-15 courses.
 Note that language courses taken to fulfill the application requirements 1 and 2 above do not count toward the major or concentration.
 In the description below, "affiliated disciplines" refers to the humanities (except the language and literature departments), the social sciences (history, anthropology, political science, etc.), law, and architecture:

-1. CPLS V3900, required for all majors and normally taken in the spring of the sophomore year;

-- 2. Advanced courses as follows (please note that one course may be used to fulfill two of the advanced course requirements): - Two courses with a CPLS designator.
-CLxx courses, i.e., courses designated as comparative in nature by various language and literature departments, may count for the major with director of undergraduate studies' approval - Two seminars (discussion-driven courses at the 3000 or 4000-level), chosen from among the affiliated disciplines - Two courses requiring readings in a language other than English, preferably conducted in the target language and for which written assignments are composed in the language as well - Three courses in a single national or regional literature and/or culture, chosen from any discipline or school - Four courses in literature or any of the affiliated disciplines and related to the student's historical or thematic focus; - 3.
+- 1. CPLS UN3900 Introduction to Comparative Literature and Society, required for all majors and normally taken in the spring of the sophomore year; - 2.
+Advanced courses as follows (please note that one course may be used to fulfill two of the advanced course requirements): - Two courses with a CPLS designator.
+CLxx courses, i.e., courses designated as comparative in nature by various language and literature departments, may count for the major with director of undergraduate studies' approval - Two seminars (discussion-driven courses at the 3000- or 4000-level), chosen from among the affiliated disciplines - Two courses requiring readings in a language other than English, preferably conducted in the target language and for which written assignments are composed in the language as well - Three courses in a single national or regional literature and/or culture, chosen from any discipline or school - Four courses in literature or any of the affiliated disciplines and related to the student's historical or thematic focus; - 3.
 CPLS UN3991 Senior Seminar in Comparative Literature and Society; - 4.
 Senior thesis (optional).